kakarlus/finsim-test/README.md

 // build with angular cli
 ng b --prod

-// if you don't have angular cli installed globally npx ng b --prod
+// if you don't have angular cli installed globally (npx is available only for npm v6.6.0 and above) npx ng b --prod

 // express frontend host